Single Failure Tolerance (1FT) for HCI Reliability: Myth or Fact?

 3 These numbers are for “nearline” or enterprise-quality SATA disk drives, the kind used widely in the industry now.

-4 Given the diverse datasets and in the interest of brevity, we use some approximations in picking error probabilities.
+4 Given the diverse datasets and in the interest of brevity, we used some approximations in picking error probabilities.
 Drive-failure probabilities are dependent on factors such as the specific drive models, batches of drives, the age of the drives, etc. Picking 2% has the

 benefit of better matching the studies using enterprise-grade drives [2,6].

 5 The 50% estimate is conservative.
-The study simply reflects the smallest distance (not the typical distances between errors that we need for the math here); that is, if there are two clusters of two LSEs each, we lean towards counting it as one chunk affected instead of two.
+The study simply reflects the smallest distance (not the typical distances between errors that we need for the math here); that is, if there are two clusters of two LSEs each, we leaned towards counting it as one chunk affected instead of two.

-6 The other way to find an LSE is when reading data to serve user requests; however, a significant part of the data is only rarely read by workloads and scrubbing is usually the main method for detecting LSEs .
+6 The other way to find an LSE is when reading data to serve user requests; however, a significant part of the data is only rarely read by workloads, and scrubbing is usually the main method for detecting LSEs .

 7 Scrubbing once a week would consume 198 MB/s 24×7, which would significantly affect regular workloads.

-8 The Nutanix Bible states that scrubbing is performed when the disk utilization is not high, and does not indicate a scrubbing frequency.
+8 The Nutanix Bible states that scrubbing is performed when the disk utilization is not high, and it does not indicate a scrubbing frequency.

-9 It is 1 / N and not 1 / (N-1) since 1 drive worth of capacity is needed as spare space for rebuilding.
+9 It is 1/N and not 1/(N-1) since 1 drive worth of capacity is needed as spare space for rebuilding.